durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 $$

 Where I've used $\tilde{NN}$ to refer to a single unsymmetrized evaluation of the network.
-Above, I'm averaging logits -- to get a probability apply sigmoid to the averaged logits.
+Above, I'm averaging logits -- to get a probability apply a sigmoid to the averaged logits.
 Intuitively, applying a sigmoid after averaging should allow the symmetries to improve learning.

 Next we need to train the NN.
 We want the input data to be the types of board states the NN will likely see during gameplay -- partially revealed boards with hits and misses according to the history of the game.
 The labels for this data would then be the true states of the boards.
 During training, we teach the NN to use the board states with the correct underlying board.